Ale-JRD/Trads/content/post/index-T1.md

 Somehow…

-「—, …Gio, listen carefully!」
+“—, …Gio, listen carefully!”

 I shouted, pushing my voice out as much as I could.

-「I recognize this path!
+“I recognize this path!
 I’m sure it splits ahead, left and right!
 We’ll split into two and escape!
-Got it!?」
+Got it!?”

-「Huh!?」
+“Huh!?”

-「It’s all or nothing!
+“It’s all or nothing!
 We have to join up with allies who can fight that monster with the seemingly endless regeneration!
 Of those of us with information on him— one of us has to tell them!
 The distance to that Divine Servant is already under 20 reters!
 He’ll be close enough to strike with his whip-blades soon!
 If things keep going like this— he’ll catch up!
 Then, even if we split up… one of us must pass on the information we got from fighting Ars!
-We must hold on!」
+We must hold on!”

-「You… what are you—」
+“You… what are you—”

-「First— we’ll keep charging straight ahead, drawing Ars with us!
-Let’s go!」
+“First— we’ll keep charging straight ahead, drawing Ars with us!
+Let’s go!”

-「—Tch, fine!
+“—Tch, fine!
 I told you!
 I trust your judgment!
-I won’t go back on the words I said earlier!」
+I won’t go back on the words I said earlier!”

-「You have my gratitude!」
+“You have my gratitude!”

 We passed through the corridor and emerged into a wider space.